International rugby league in 2025

 A list of men, women and wheelchair senior international rugby league matches played throughout 2025.

 A denotes a match that did not contribute to the IRL World Rankings - i.e. not a senior international match (SIM) as designated by the International Rugby League (IRL).
 (Note: IRL defines a SIM as "any match in which a player represents a national federation, where such match has been sanctioned and recognised by IRL and the relevant national federations as a match played between senior national teams, which are national teams of a member national federation playing in a match for world rankings points.")

-The weekend of 25/26 October set a record for the most people attendance international rugby league matches globally with 126,494; the bulk of the attendance coming from the opening test of the Ashes and the men's/women's Pacific Cup second round double header.
-The record had previously been held by match week two of the 1957 Rugby League World Cup, where both games saw 86,655 in cumulative attendance.
+The weekend of 25/26 October set a record for the most people attending international rugby league matches globally with 126,494; the bulk of the attendance came from the opening test of the Ashes and the men's/women's Pacific Cup second round double header.
+The record had been held by match week two of the 1957 Rugby League World Cup, where both games saw 86,655 in cumulative attendance.

+The year was originally scheduled to contain the 2025 Rugby League World Cup, however was cancelled with and replaced by the 2026 Rugby League World Cup as a result of France withdrawing as hosts in 2023.